-27.-(1) A person who claims that he or she requires a licence to do any act referred to in section 8 in relation to a protected layout-design may apply to the Court for the grant of a licence on the ground that the grant of the licence is necessary to remedy an anti-competitive practice.

-- (2) If the Court is satisfied that the ground referred to in subsection (1) is established, the Court may make an order for the grant of a licence in accordance with the application upon any terms that the Court thinks fit. - (3) The Court is to specify in the order the remuneration to be paid to the qualified owner for the licence that the Court considers reasonable.
+- 27.-(1) A person who claims that he requires a licence to do any act referred to in section 8 in relation to a protected layout-design may apply to the Court for the grant of a licence upon the ground that the grant of the licence is necessary to remedy an anti-competitive practice. - (2) If the Court is satisfied that the ground referred to in subsection (1) is established, the Court may make an order for the grant of a licence in accordance with the application upon such terms as the Court thinks fit.